-What are the diagnostic tests for syphilis?
+What is the diagnostic test for syphilis?

 Sometimes the syphilis blood test can give an unclear (reactive) result and further tests may be needed to confirm you do not have an infection.

 If the screening test is positive, you will be given an appointment with a doctor specialising in these types of diseases.
 This doctor will ask you questions, including questions about previous infections, to make a diagnosis and decide on the best treatment.